hmakelin/gisnav/docs/vitepress/docs/introduction.md

 :::

-::: info NMEA and uORB SensorGps (PX4) messages supported
+::: info u-blox and uORB SensorGps (PX4) messages supported NMEA deprecated in favor of u-blox.
-TODO: Swap NMEA integration for u-blox for a (potentially) better downstream integration

 :::